jilliangmeehan/looore/content/Artifacts/Unfinished Reverie.md

 > [!jillian]
 > The red-eyed youth should be [[Xbalanque]].
 I don't totally understand what the "kingdom where water flowed as rays of light" is, but that's where he went after he "ascended."
 He's now coming back to help fight the Abyss.
 >
+> > [!jillian]
+> > I have an answer to this now — the "kingdom where water flowed as rays of light" is the Night Kingdom.
+>
 > The "ineffable city" — is this [[Records of Hanan Pacha|Hanan Pacha]]? [[Scroll of the Hero of Cinder City|Cinder City]]?

 As he stepped into the floating garden, the raspy warning of the blind, stooped old woman still clutched at his ear: